Quiq/contact-us-boxes/README.md

 `buttonColor` - The color for the floating button to toggle the boxes.
 This can be any html color

-`fontFamily` - Set the text to use the same font family as the rest of your page instead of Raleway
+`fontFamily` - Set the text to use the same font family as the rest of your page instead of Inter

 ### `autoPop` (Optional)